-9.1 US 21, part 1.
-Enumeration types
+9.2 Enumeration types

 Enumeration types are added.
 Each is defined by the user to contain a set of named constants that are without any associated data.
 A scalar variable of the type has one of the constants as its value, which allows it to control an action, for example